Circle graph: Algorithmic complexity

-After earlier polynomial time algorithms, Gioan, Paul, Tedder & Corneil (2013) presented an algorithm for recognizing circle graphs in near-linear time.
+After earlier polynomial time algorithms, Gioan, Paul, Tedder & Corneil (2013) presented an algorithm for recognizing circular graphs in near-linear time.
 Their method is slower than linear by a factor of the inverse Ackermann function, and is based on lexicographic breadth-first search.
 The running time comes from a method for maintaining the split decomposition of a graph incrementally, as vertices are added, used as a subroutine in the algorithm.
+More recent work has shown that circle graphs can be recognized in linear time.

 A number of other problems that are NP-complete on general graphs have polynomial time algorithms when restricted to circle graphs.
 For instance, Kloks (1996) showed that the treewidth of a circle graph can be determined, and an optimal tree decomposition constructed, in O(n^{3}) time.
 Additionally, a minimum fill-in (that is, a chordal graph with as few edges as possible that contains the given circle graph as a subgraph) may be found in O(n^{3}) time.